dialogs/dialog-push-service/README.md

 properties:
 - project-id - identificator of the provider
 - [service-account](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk)
-- send-tries - count retries by server error
+- retries - count retries by server error
-- send-timeout - time duration.
+- timeout - time duration.
 Example: 1s, 2m
 - nop-mode - if the option is set to true, the message will not be sent
 - workers - count workers for sending.
 By default the value is equal count of processors.
 - allow-alerts - enabled alerting messages for converter protobuf push message to a notification message